Ethics & Fairness

 We are members of the Responsible Assessment Coalition and the AI in Hiring Working Group at the Institute for Employment Studies.

-We have an Ethics Advisory Board comprising four independent members with backgrounds in organisational psychology, employment law, and computational social science.
+We have an Ethics Advisory Board comprising four members with backgrounds in organisational psychology, employment law, and computational social science.
 The Board meets quarterly and has standing access to our Technical Appendix.

 Our Commitments